 The Sepax system, similar to the AXP® system, is a fully-automated system that allows for efficient processing of umbilical cord blood, in a bag processing set, through centrifugation and the eventual separation into different components.

-The Sepax system separates cellular components by utilizing a light beam to identify the density gradient between various cell layers, after cellular separation has been achieved through centrifugation of the full blood sample.
+The Sepax system separates cellular components by utilizing a light beam to identify the density gradient between various cell layers after cellular separation has been achieved through centrifugation of the full blood sample.
 The system uses a rotating syringe technology that provides both separation and component transfer through displacement of the syringe piston.
 The bag system is a single-use, sterile, fully-closed system.

 Compared to the AXP® platform, the Sepax system generates a substantially better total nucleated cell (TNC) recovery.
 It also has strong CD34+ cell recovery after cord blood unit volume reduction and is efficient in red blood cell depletion.

-One of the most commonly used automated processing systems within the cord blood industry, the Sepax system is used by many market leaders, including Cryo-Save, the largest private cord blood storage operator in Europe with samples stored from over 70 countries, across six continents.
+One of the most commonly used automated processing systems within the cord blood industry, the Sepax system is used by many market leaders, including Cryo-Save, the largest private cord blood storage operator in Europe, with samples stored from over 70 countries across six continents.
 Cryo-Save also has processing and storage facilities in Belgium, Germany, Dubai, India, and South Africa, making this a large and important contract for BioSafe.

-Produced by BioE, the PrepaCyte®-CB system is a sterile, three-bag, closed system which is used to separate and obtain Total Nucleated Cells (TNC) including CD34+ stem cells and other stem cells from cord blood.
+The PrepaCyte®-CB system is a sterile, three-bag, closed system which is used to separate and obtain Total Nucleated Cells (TNC) including CD34+ stem cells and other stem cells from cord blood.
 It is manufactured in accordance with current Good Manufacturing Practices (cGMA) regulations of the United States FDA.
 It is a simple system that allows for greater uniformity in processing.

-This system of cord blood processing has the ability to provide greater yields of clinically relevant cells, most importantly stem cells, by removing approximately 99% of all unnecessary red blood cells from the final processed cord blood unit.
+This system of cord blood processing has the ability to provide greater yields of clinically relevant cells, most importantly, stem cells, by removing approximately 99% of all unnecessary red blood cells from the final processed cord blood unit.
 It also minimizes risks of contamination during processing.